Elvis-180/http-traffic-detection-soc-lab/README.md

-# HTTP Traffic Monitoring and Intrusion Detection Lab
+# HTTP Traffic Monitoring with Snort and Splunk

 ## Overview
 This project simulates HTTP traffic monitoring within a segmented virtual network environment using Snort IDS and Splunk SIEM.
 The objective was to generate, detect, and analyze HTTP-based network activity in order to improve visibility into web traffic patterns and potential malicious behavior.